Hunter Valley, NSW

-A pale straw colour, the nose has Semillon typicity of lemon/lime citrus aromas.
-The palate is tight and linear with balanced acidity supporting the clean citrus fruit.
+A very pale colour, the nose has strong Semillon characters of lemon & lime zest aromas.
+The palate is tight and linear with mouth-watering acidity.
 A fresh mouthfeel with excellent length of flavour.